thindil/steamsky/README.md

 `docker run --rm -v [path to source code]:/app ghcr.io/thindil/buildwin64 /bin/bash -c "cd /app && others/build.nims x86_64-windows"`

-It will build the game and put all needed files (except libraries) to directory *release* in the project root directory (where this file is).
+It will build the game and put all needed files to directory *release* in the project root directory (where this file is).

 ### Build unit tests